LightWare-Optoelectronics/sf40-docs/command_detail.md

 |---|---|---|
 | - | `uint16` | - |

----
 ## Reset [14]

-Writing the safety `token` to this command will restart the SF40.
+Writing the safety `token` to this command will restart the SF40/C.

 |Read|Write|Persists|
 |---|---|---|
 | - | `uint16` | - |

----
+<div style="page-break-after: always;"></div>

 ## Stage firmware [16]

-The first part of uploading firmware to the SF40 is to stage the data.
+The first part of uploading firmware to the SF40/C is to stage the data.
 This command accepts pages of the firmware, each `128 bytes` long, and an index to indicate which page is being uploaded.
 Pages are created by dividing the firmware upgrade file into multiple 128 byte chunks.

 When writing to this command, use the following data structure: